Nikunj-x28/ReactJS/gitSheets/unit1.md

 also can do `git rebase base-branch top-branch`

 ### Head
 HEAD is the symbolic name for the currently checked out commit -- it's essentially what commit you're working on top of.
+When you're on a specific branch, HEAD points to the latest commit on that branch.
+Sometimes, instead of pointing to the tip of a branch, HEAD can directly point to a specific commit (detached HEAD state).
 ![alt text](images/head.png)
 ![alt text](images/head2.png)

 git checkout branch -> head moves to this branch

 ### Moving Around with Relative Refs
 ^ : git checkout main^ => goto parent commit of current reference of main branch